 The average life expectancy of a water heater is between 8 and 15 years.
-Don't wait for an emergency to occur before thinking about replacing yours.
-In addition to avoiding cold showers and a soaked basement, replacing your unit with a new high-efficiency water heater is much more energy-efficient than those manufactured 10 or 15 years ago.
+Don’t wait for an emergency to occur before thinking about replacing yours.
+In addition to avoiding cold showers and a soaked garage or interior floor, replacing your unit with a new high-efficiency water heater is much more energy-efficient than those manufactured 10 or 15 years ago.
 Since water heating is the second largest energy expense in your home, the money you save on energy can help pay for the cost of a new one.

 Feel free to ask about our Same as Cash Financing Options.